damian97/AccountCreatorApp/README.md

 This code will create an account for you on Tibia.com and o2.pl, confirm your email and enter your R'Key.
 Finally, it will save the login details in a text file in MyDocuments.

-The program takes control over the mouse and keyboard, so while the program is running, do not move the mouse or enter data on the keyboard.
+## ⚠️⚠️⚠️ The program takes control over the mouse and keyboard. ⚠️⚠️⚠️ ##
+⚠️ It is not recommended to use the mouse or enter text on the keyboard while the program is running. ⚠️

 ## A browser installed on your computer is required for the program to work properly.